energy-on-chain/billfish-pachanga-ai/README.txt

 [] Production deployment of BFP2025
 [] Production deployment of DSR2025 (don't mess with it too much because it already works!!!!)

-CATCHES
-[] Searchable (by team, by type, by species, by date) [] Ability to upload a photo with the catch as well
-[] Make sure it is easy to see the sortability!
-- Overall (log, counts)
-- By Team (log, counts)
-- By Species (log, counts)

 LEADERBOARD
 [] vars: numLeaderboardRows, hasSpeciesWinners, hasGrandChampion, hasGrandSlam, hasCatchAndReleaseDaily, hasMeatfishDaily, finalResultsTimestamp
 [] Add title mapping (e.g. ?Grand Champion? endpoint can use a different name)